harness/developer-hub/docs/continuous-delivery/x-platform-cd-features/cd-steps/approvals/using-harness-approval-steps-in-cd-stages.md

 ![](./static/using-harness-approval-steps-in-cd-stages-01.png)

-## Option: Add Message
+## Add Message

-1. In **Approval Message**, add the message for the Users in **Approvers**.
+1. In **Approval Message**, add the message for the users in **Approvers**.

-* **Include Pipeline execution history in approval details:** enable this option to show approvers the Pipeline's execution history.
+2. Enable the **Include Pipeline execution history in approval details** option to show approvers the pipeline's execution history.
 This can help an approver compare the current execution info with historical data.

-## Step 3: Select Approvers
+## Select approvers

-1. In **User Groups**, select the Harness User Groups that will approve the step.
-See [Add and Manage User Groups](../../../../platform/4_Role-Based-Access-Control/4-add-user-groups.md.md).
+1. In **User Groups**, select the Harness user groups that will approve the step.
+For more information, go to [add and manage user groups](/docs/platform/Role-Based-Access-Control/add-user-groups).
-2. In **Number of approvers that are required at this step**, enter how many of the Users in the User Groups must approve the step.
+2. In **Number of approvers that are required at this step**, enter how many of the users in the user groups must approve the step.

-## Option: Prevent Approval by Pipeline Executor
+## Prevent approval by pipeline executor

-If you don't want the User that initiated the Pipeline execution to approve this step, select the **Disallow the executor from approving the pipeline** option.
+If you don't want the User that initiated the pipeline execution to approve this step, select the **Disallow the executor from approving the pipeline** option.

-Even if the User is in the User Group selected in **User Group**, they won't be able to approve this step.
+Even if the User is in the user group selected in **User Group**, they won't be able to approve this step.

-## Option: Approver Inputs
+## Approver inputs

 In **Inputs to be provided by approver**, you can enter variables and when the approver views the step, they can provide new values for the variables.